blarney-lang/blarney/README.md

 ## Example 5: Queues

 Queues (also known as FIFOs) are very commonly used abstraction in hardware design.
-Blarney provides a wide range of different queue implementations, all of which implement the following interface.
+Blarney provides [a range of different queue implementations](), all of which implement the following interface.

 ```hs
 -- Queue interface